zero-one01/pass-winmenu/README.md

 powershell> echo "myemail@example.com" | Out-File -Encoding utf8 $HOME\.password-store\.gpg-id
 ```

-Now you can point pass-winmenu to your password store.
-On first run, pass-winmenu will generate a `pass-winmenu.yaml` file
-(containing all its settings initialised to their default values) in its current directory and exit.
-Open the file, read through it, edit the settings as necessary, and save it before
-starting the application again.
+If you've used a different location for your password store directory, you'll have to point pass-winmenu to it.
+Open `pass-winmenu.yaml` in the directory where you've installed the application, and set the `password-store`
+variable to the correct location.
+Exit pass-winmenu (right click the icon > Quit), and start it again.

 You should now have a working password manager.

 ### Password synchronisation